Skip to main navigation Skip to search Skip to main content

 Research interests

-My research focuses on population and health issues, incorporating theories and methods from human behavioural ecology and anthropology.
-Based on long-term fieldwork in South-Central Ethiopia I study recent changes in reproductive and parenting decision-making among Arsi Oromo agropastoralists.
+My research seeks to understand variation in women's reproductive life histories and health, incorporating theories and methods from human behavioural ecology, social statistics and anthropology.
+Based on long-term fieldwork in South-Central Ethiopia I study the drivers of recent changes in reproduction, health and parenting among Arsi Oromo farmers.
 I also work on the social dynamics of normative practices which are harmful to women and girls.
-In particular, I am interested in identifying the individual and community factors which explain the persistence of female genital cutting/mutilation and intimate partner violence in high-risk communities.
+In particular, I am interested in identifying the individual and community factors which explain the persistence of female genital cutting/mutilation and intimate partner violence.

 I welcome research proposals, in particular within Human Behavioural Ecology, Evolutionary Anthropology, and Applied Anthropology.